 Next, format the product list as a named Excel Table.

-Next, change the default name that Excel gave to the new table.
+Next, change the default name that Excel gave to the new table on the spreadsheet.

 Next, set up a simple order form on the worksheet named Order.